Data presented here may not be the most recent available

 In the 1700s the region was split between Poland and the Russian Empire before being absorbed into Russia.
 In 1917 the Ukrainian People's Republic was established but by 1922 the country had again been forced by Russia to become a founding member of the Soviet Union.

 Ukraine regained independence in 1991 following the fall of the Soviet Union and its relationship with Russia soon became strained.
-After switching allegiance to NATO and the EU, Russia engineered conflicts over energy supplies and tariffs on gas pipelines that cross the country.
+After Ukraine switched allegiance to NATO and the EU, Russia engineered conflicts over energy supplies and tariffs on gas pipelines that cross the country.

 Ukraine mostly comprises steppes and plateaus, crossed by rivers as they flow south into the Black Sea and Sea of Azov.
 In the southwest the delta of the Danube forms the border with Romania.
 The country's only mountains are the Carpathians in the west, of which the highest is the Hora Hoverla at 2,061m.
 There are also a number of highland regions including the southwestern spur of the Central Russian Uplands